MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 During a security audit, you might want to identify:

-- Items which have been [widely shared](/rest/api/power-bi/admin/widely-shared-artifacts-links-shared-to-whole-organization) with the entire organization.
+- Items that have been [widely shared](/rest/api/power-bi/admin/widely-shared-artifacts-links-shared-to-whole-organization) with the entire organization.
-- Items that are available on the public internet by means of [publish to the web](/rest/api/power-bi/admin/widely-shared-artifacts-published-to-web).
+- Items that are available on the public internet by using [publish to the web](/rest/api/power-bi/admin/widely-shared-artifacts-published-to-web).

 For more information about the other types of APIs, see [Choose a user API or admin API](#choose-a-user-api-or-admin-api) earlier in this article.